Camaro'nun drag pistlerindeki geleceği emin ellerde.

 Drag Race Development Program kullanıcıların altıncı jenerasyon Camaro'larını güncellemelerini hedefliyor. Örnek verecek olursak özel tasarlanmış tork konvertörü ve müşteriler için özel olarak kalibre edilebilen yazılım sayesinde otomobil çok daha sert kalkışlar yapabiliyor ve standart modele göre daha iyi hızlanabiliyor.
 Ekip ayrıca farklı diferansiyeller ve motor güçlendirme parçaları da geliştiriyor.
 Otomobilin adı Gravedigger olarak benimsenmiş çünkü geliştirme ekibi otomobili kıramamış.

-Gallery: 2017 Chevrolet COPO Camaro ve SS Drag Race
+Galeri: 2017 Chevrolet COPO Camaro ve SS Drag Race

 CAMARO CONQUERS THE QUARTER-MILE